Thinkwise/docs/docs/kb/exchange.md

 ### Java files (DB2)

-For DB2 Thinkwise applications that want to use the Exchange Connector, the supplied jar files must be installed on the database server:
+For DB2 Thinkwise applications that want to use the Exchange Connector, the supplied jar files have to be installed on the database server:

 ![1539086796568](../assets/1539086796568.png)

 The supplied jar files have been compiled with the target Java 1.6.
-If these are not yet available, these can be built with ant.
+If these are not yet available, they can be built with ant.
 Go with the command line to the DB2 folder where build.xml is located and call ant.
-These 2 jars are available in the out> target folder.
+These two jars are available in the out> target folder.

-To install the jar files, the steps in the example below must be performed.
+To install the jar files, perform the steps in the example below.
 In this example, EXH_300 is used as the schema where the files are to be installed.

 1. Copy the jar-files to the database server (for example  `Root/home/EXH_300`).
-2. Open a SQL window to execute query's.
+2. Open a SQL window to execute queries.
 3. Call the `sqlj.install_jar` procedure to install the jar-files in the schema.
    ```sql
    call sqlj.install_jar('file:/home/EXH_300/TCPExhItemSender.jar',